The Role of a Mortgage Underwriter in Buying a Home

 1. Income

-One of the most important evaluations is made on how much you earn and how often you earn it.
-This involves checking how long you’ve worked for your current employer.
+One of the most important evaluations is made on how much you earn, how often you earn it and how long you’ve worked for your current employer.
 A mortgage underwriter verifies your employment to make sure you earn exactly what you stated in your application.
 You might need to submit a W-2, pay stubs, or other employment statements to show your earnings.

-Mortgage underwriters thoroughly review bank accounts for the last few months or even years, depending on your situation.
-For self-employed folks or those who own their own business, you might have to submit extra paperwork to show your income.
+Mortgage underwriters thoroughly review bank accounts for the last few months or years, depending on your situation.
+For self-employed folks or those who own their own businesses, you might have to submit extra paperwork to show your income.

-How much you make together with your current debt levels makes up a pivotal part of your mortgage application.
-This also highlights your debt-to-income ratio (DTI), which is the percentage of income you have once all your monthly debt has been paid.
+How much you make, together with your current debt levels, makes up a pivotal part of your mortgage application.
+This also highlights your debt-to-income ratio (DTI), which is the percentage of income you have once all your monthly bills have been paid.

-Debt includes monthly home payments (like a mortgage or rent), outstanding credit card balances, and other loans, such as auto, personal, student loans, child support, alimony and more.
+Debt includes monthly home payments (such as a mortgage or rent), outstanding credit card balances and other loans, such as auto, personal, student loans, child support, alimony and more.
 It also includes basic costs such as food and utilities.

-You can find your DTI by adding up all your monthly debt payments and dividing them by your monthly income.
+You can find your DTI by adding up your monthly payments and dividing them by your monthly income.
 Multiply that figure by 100 to get your DTI percentage.

 2. Credit